BOTOX COMPENSATION CLAIMS

 - Difficulty eating

-If you choose to let us help with your claim, you’ll get the backing of solicitors who specialise solely in cosmetic surgery negligence.
-That expertise means we have been able to recover millions of pounds of compensation for our clients to date.
+If you choose to let us help with your claim, you will receive the backing of solicitors who specialise in cosmetic surgery negligence.
+That expertise has enabled us to recover millions of pounds of compensation for our clients, and to understand their experiences when recovering after botched procedures.

-This compensation has offered peace of mind to our clients, who can now afford to pay for any necessary restorative treatment that they would have otherwise had to pay for themselves.
+This compensation has offered peace of mind to our clients, and paid for necessary restorative treatment that they would otherwise have had to pay for themselves.

 We are known for working quickly and with sensitivity.
 Here is what one client said recently about our service: